Skip to content Skip to footer navigation

 Need to know

-• We look at the pros and cons of Aldi mattresses compared to popular online retailers
+• Here we look at the pros and cons of Aldi mattresses compared to popular online retailers

-At just $159 for a single mattress, $189 for a king single, $219 for a double and $259 for a queen, the low prices are certainly enticing, so expect a few shoppers to get out of bed early to line up for this sale.
+At just $159 for a single mattress, $189 for a king single, $219 for a double and $259 for a queen, the low prices are certainly enticing, especially when you consider that prices for mattresses from other brands can stretch into the thousands.

-CHOICE hasn't reviewed these particular mattresses, as Aldi products sell out as quickly as they pop up, but we have been testing and rating mattresses for years.
-For our most recent mattress review, our experts put 43 mattresses to the test, including 21 mattress-in-a-box models.
+CHOICE hasn't reviewed these particular mattresses, but we have been testing and rating mattresses for years.
+Our most recent mattress review includes our expert round-up of 44 mattresses, including 16 mattress-in-a-box models.

 To help you decide whether you should pick up one of these Aldi buys, we speak to CHOICE mattress expert Peter Zaluzny about the pros and cons of mattress-in-a-box mattresses and how to weigh up Aldi's offer compared to other brands on the market.